aaronp/riffd/README.md

 # Riff - Raft in your browser!

+The point of this repository was just to explore a thought of immediate feedback, approaches to testing, as well as just some exporation of [Scala 3](https://dotty.epfl.ch/), [ZIO](https://zio.dev/) and [ScalaJS](https://www.scala-js.org/).

+The idea is to explore what it might be like to do meaningful testing of distributed computation, but where bringing cluster nodes up and down is as straight-forward as opening/closing a browser tab! 🎉

-This project was created as an example of leveraging multi-platform compilation to drive development and testing -- namely by running the server code directly in your browser!
-In fact, you can run this repo's code now [right here](https://aaronp.github.io/riffd) (though currently only browsers w/ BroadcastChannel are supported until I polyfill that ... sorry Safari/IE users!)
+And so, you can actually run this repo's code [right here](https://aaronp.github.io/riffd) (though currently only browsers w/ BroadcastChannel are supported until I polyfill that ... sorry Safari/IE users!)

-It was written using [ZIO](https://zio.dev/) and [ScalaJS](https://www.scala-js.org/), though this project is less about the actual code and more about the concept of being able to do meaningful testing where bringing cluster nodes up and down is as straight-forward as opening/closing a browser tab:

 ![demo](docs/demo.gif)

+By leveraging multi-platform compilation to drive development and testing, back-end developers can enjoy similar benefits front-end developers enjoy by running JVM server code directly in your browser.

 # Inventing On Principal

-The idea for this project was inspired way back in 2012 from Bret Victor's amazing [Inventing On Principle talk](https://vimeo.com/36579366).
+The first inspiration for this project goes back to Bret Victor's amazing [Inventing On Principle talk](https://vimeo.com/36579366) talk in 2012.

-The concept of immediate feedback and ease of testability is well-known.
-This project is meant to be a real-world example (a RAFT [consensus algorithm](consensus.md) implementation) which has to deal with failures, availability and randomness in order to provide both leader election and a consistent replicated log within a cluster.
+I think we're all familiar with the concept of immediate feedback and ease of testability.
+I wanted to take a real-world example (a RAFT [consensus algorithm](consensus.md) implementation) that has to deal with failures, availability and randomness in order to provide both leader election and a consistent replicated log within a cluster.

-After the excellent 'immediate feedback' talk, I always wanted to use multi-platform builds (e.g. compiling the same source to bytecode, javascript and native) so that I could run my server-code in the browser.

-Creating, pausing or destroying a worker would be as simple as opening (or closing) a browser tab.
+As other applications typically build upon distributed commit logs and leadership election, it's feasible to conceive of other downstream projects which might use a similar approach to demonstrate, test and explore how their distributed application behaves, particularly when scaled or in the presence of failures.

+Not only that, with a simple `sbt ~fastOptJS` call developers can immediately see their server-side changes as they tinker with them in a browser.

 # Accelerate - do testing w/o the need for an integrated environment

-I was recently reminded of this interest as I started Chapter 5 on Architecture in the __[Accelerate](https://www.amazon.co.uk/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339)__ book:
+This idea had festered for a while, but I was reminded of it more recently when I read Chapter 5 on Architecture in the __[Accelerate](https://www.amazon.co.uk/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339)__ book:

 > __Focus On Deployability And Testability__
 >